pavlovdo/pybackup/README.md

 Description
 ===========
-Recursively deleting old backup files in backup directory
+Recursively deleting old backup files in backup directories

 Be careful using this software - its deleting data (!)